-From DUI to homicide, facing any type of criminal charge in Arizona is a serious matter.
-The penalties established under the Arizona Revised Statutes for felonies and misdemeanors are significant, and having a conviction on your record can impact everything from your ability to find work to your right to vote.
+From DUI to homicide, facing any criminal charge in Arizona is a serious matter.
+The penalties established under the Arizona Revised Statutes for felonies and misdemeanors are significant.
+Having a conviction on your record can impact everything from your ability to find work to your right to vote.
 If you are facing a criminal charge, you need to do everything you can to avoid a conviction, and this starts with hiring a defense attorney to determine what defenses you have available.

 7 Constitutional Defenses to Criminal Charges in Arizona